|The Floral Magazine, v. 6, pl. 342.

 Many images actually have the species name printed on the plate itself.
 In these cases, you can simply transcribe that name as a tag for the image.
 If the species is not identified on the plate, navigate to the book in BHL to find the associated description pages outlining the species depicted.
 We encourage you to tag the image with the species name provided by the book itself, but if that name is no longer valid, and you know the current, accepted name, feel free to add that name as an additional tag to the image.

 If there are multiple species depicted on an image, add a separate tag for each species depicted (or as many as you can identify).
-Make sure that all of your tags are at the same taxonomic level, i.e. all species tagged at the species level or the genus level or the family level, etc. Get more tips about adding tags from EOL.
+Learn more about tagging BHL images, and get additional tips, in our Guide.

-Every time you add a species name machine tag to an image in our Flickr, you're growing the BHL EOL Collection, as your tagged images will automatically be added to that collection (images harvested weekly).
+Every time you add a species name machine tag to an image in our Flickr, you’re growing the BHL EOL Collection, as your tagged images will automatically be added to that collection.

 We hope we’ve inspired you to help us identify life on earth, as portrayed through some of the most incredible scientific illustrations ever created!
 Keep exploring, and keep tagging!